intoli/intoli-article-materials/README.md

 These are articles where we don't have any supplementary materials available, but that we still highly recommend.

+- [Dangerous Pickles — Malicious Python Serialization](https://intoli.com/blog/dangerous-pickles/) - A light introduction to the Python pickle protocol, the Pickle Machine, and constructing malicious pickles.
 - [Finding Pareto Optimal Blogs on Hacker News](https://intoli.com/blog/pareto-optimal-blogs/) - An analysis of submissions on Hacker News for the purpose of identifying high quality technology blogs.
 - [How Are Principal Component Analysis and Singular Value Decomposition Related?](https://intoli.com/blog/pca-and-svd/) - Explores the relationship between singular value decomposition and principal component analysis.
 - [How to Run a Keras Model in the Browser with Keras.js](https://intoli.com/blog/keras-weight-transfer/) - Covers installing the right packages, exporting the weights from Python, and performing a prediction in the browser.